-Hello friends, in today’s article we are going to talking about memory units.
+Hello friends, in today’s article we are going to talk about memory units.

-Just as we have seconds, minutes, and hours to measure time, there are units like inches, centimeters, meters, feet to measure any length and there are liters to measure water, in the same way in the computer world To measure the storage capacity of computer memory, we have memory units.
+Just as we have seconds, minutes, and hours to measure time, there are units like inches, centimeters, meters, and feet to measure any length and there are liters to measure water, in the same way in the computer world, To measure the storage capacity of computer memory we have memory units.

-Let us understand about some such memory units which are commonly used to measure and represent data.
+Let’s understand some such memory units which are commonly used to measure and represent data.

 12 Basic Memory Unit in Computer